 By Pendergast Law on September 13, 2016

-There are a wide variety of injuries that can occur at birth.
-One of the most dangerous and deadly forms of birth injury in the Seattle area is brain damage.
+There are a wide variety of injuries that can occur at birth, including brain damage.
 While some children suffer brain damage in utero, which can be detected by an OBGYN in advance of birth, many instances of brain damage occur due to an issue that arises during the delivery process.
 Brain damage has the ability to cause immediate death, shorten the lifespan of the child, or disable the child.
-You may have heard the medical terms “anoxia” and “hypoxia” thrown around by doctors.
+You may have heard the medical terms “anoxia” and “hypoxia.”
 What do these words mean, what symptoms are associated with them, and how are they different?

 Anoxia occurs when no oxygen flow is going to the body, such as the organs or blood.
 Cerebral anoxia is the technical term for oxygen deprivation to the brain.
 Prolonged deprivation can and will result in severe, long-lasting brain damage and, sadly, often times death.
 Oxygen deprivation is usually classified as anoxia after an infant has not taken a breath for five minutes.